dragthor/dragthor.github.com/about.md

 Current job?
 Software Developer at <a href="http://www.barenecessities.com">Bare Necessities</a>

-The opinions expressed here represent my own and not those of my employer.
+Disclaimer: The opinions expressed here represent my own and not those of my employer.